viacheslavpopov/Compliance/README.md

 This repository is public so the community can inspect our process and for sharing among teams.**

 This repository contains Azure DevOPS YAML template for the compliance tasks needed for release products.
-The step templates can be included in the repository using [multi-checkout](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/multi-repo-checkout?view=azure-devops).
+The step templates can be included in the repository.
 ## Template setup

 The following sample shows how the templates can be included in your release YAML.